 Edited for correction.

-#14 Updated by instrospark over 5 years ago
+#14 Updated by instrospark about 6 years ago

 I think this relates to the same problem I am having.

 I have built an arcade console with multiple options for game controls.